hectorMiranda/the-doge-times/minux/README.md

-# CryptoFluxMonitor
+# DogeDataHub

 ## Introduction
-CryptoFluxMonitor is a Python-based microservice designed to fetch real-time cryptocurrency prices and Dogecoin-related news, exposing them through a RESTful API.
+DogeDataHub is a Python-based microservice designed to fetch real-time cryptocurrency prices, Dogecoin-related news, and provide comprehensive Dogecoin data, exposing them through a RESTful API.
+This service integrates with the Twitter API and implements caching for enhanced performance.

 ## Environment Setup
 Ensure Python 3 is installed.
 Set up a virtual environment and install required libraries.
-Set up environment variables for the Twitter bearer token, cache duration, and admin bearer token.
+Set up environment variables for the Twitter bearer token, cache duration, admin bearer token, and additional configuration as required by DogeDataHub.

+## Features
+- RESTful API for fetching real-time cryptocurrency prices.
+- Integration with Twitter API for Dogecoin-related news.
+- Caching mechanism for improved performance.
+- Extended endpoints for comprehensive Dogecoin data analysis.

 ## Installation